 AMC San Diego | Sept.
 19 -21

 Then there’s the cost factor….
-After taking a small sample of currently offered CE courses, onsite workshops tended to cost slightly less per credit hour than did their online alternatives ($18 vs. $25 respectively).
-The tradeoff is obviously being able to study at your own pace and not having to sacrifice an entire day or weekend to being in attendance somewhere away from home or work and adhering to someone else’s schedule.
+After taking a small sample of currently offered CE courses, onsite workshops tended to cost slightly less per credit hour than their online alternatives ($18 vs. $25, respectively).
+The tradeoff is obviously studying at your own pace and not having to sacrifice an entire day or weekend to being in attendance somewhere away from home or work and adhering to someone else’s schedule.

-Knowing where to find affordable educational opportunities is just on part of the equation however.
+Knowing where to find affordable educational opportunities is just one part of the equation, however.
 Another challenge facing prospective students is the daunting task of filtering through the sheer volume of resources available in today’s marketplace.
-Knowing what particular area you want to concentrate on can help narrow your search, as can being familiar with some of the industry/product leaders.
+Knowing what particular area you want to concentrate on can help narrow your search, as you can be familiar with some of the industry/product leaders.

 For example, therapists living in (or looking for an excuse to visit) the San Diego area can attend BIOTONE’s quarterly open house.
-This free event offers attendees the chance to network with other professionals, receive product discounts, and learn new treatment protocols as well as other best practices.
+This free event offers attendees the chance to network with other professionals, receive product discounts, and learn new treatment protocols and other best practices.
 Participants also have the option of earning CE credit for a nominal charge.

-Whether you’re looking to get hands-on assistance and feedback or simply want to connect with other experienced professionals, there are plenty of resources at your disposal to make sure you can keep up to date with relevant ideas, products and techniques.
-Knowing what inspires you and utilizing your local resources, you can develop your own plan and perpetually challenge yourself to learn and be the best therapist you can be.
+Whether you’re looking to get hands-on assistance and feedback or want to connect with other experienced professionals, there are plenty of resources at your disposal to make sure you can keep up to date with relevant ideas, products, and techniques.
+Knowing what inspires you and utilizing your local resources can develop your own plan and perpetually challenge yourself to learn and be the best therapist you can be.